 - A lack of shared data on downstream demand.

 - Poor downstream collaboration.

 - Poor upstream collaboration.

 As a result of these gaps, resolving issues with upstream suppliers and downstream customers can be painfully slow when problems arise.
-Nearly half of survey respondents—45%—report that it takes more than 40 days on average to resolve issues with upstream trading partners.
+Nearly half of survey respondents—45%—report that it takes more than 40 days on average days to resolve issues upstream trading partners.
 Just under a third of respondents—29%—report that it regularly takes more than 40 days to resolve issues with downstream partners.

 “Forty days is completely unacceptable if you're going to be patient-centric,” Ellis said.
 “It's completely unacceptable if you're going to be resilient.”